 is the TXTIME of a DMG Sensing Poll frame

-is the value of the Sounding Duration field of the DMG Sensing Response frame delivered by sensing responder n in DMG sensing instance i - 1 (i > 1). is the value of the Sounding Duration field of the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frame delivered by sensing responder n
+is the value of the Sounding Duration field of the DMG Sensing Response frame delivered by the sensing responder n in DMG sensing instance i - 1 (i > 1). is the value of the Sounding Duration field of the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frame delivered by the sensing responder n

-is the value of the Report Duration field of the DMG Sensing Response frame delivered by sensing responder n in instance i - 1 (i > 1). is the value of the Report Duration field of the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frame delivered by sensing responder n
+is the value of the Report Duration field of the DMG Sensing Response frame delivered by the sensing responder n in ??DMG sensing?? instance i - 1 (i > 1). is the value of the Report Duration field of the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frame delivered by the sensing responder n

-The value of the Duration field of other frames in instance i shall be calculated as the subtraction of the duration of the frame and previous interframe space from the preceded value.
+The value of the Duration field of other frames in ??DMG sensing?? instance i shall be calculated as the subtraction of the duration of the frame and previous interframe space from the preceded value.

 Coordinated monostatic DMG sensing instances, parallel sounding mode

 Figure 11-74n (Coordinated monostatic DMG sensing instances, parallel sounding mode) gives an example of two parallel coordinated monostatic DMG sensing instances.
-The PCP/AP is the sensing initiator and two non-AP STAs (STA A and STA B) are sensing responders.
+The PCP/AP is the sensing initiator and the two non-AP STAs (STA A and STA B) are sensing responders.
 The SP is not used and the measurement results need to be reported.
-In the DMG sensing measurement session phase, STA A and STA B delivered the Sounding Duration 0a, Report Duration 0a, Sounding Duration 0b, and Report Duration 0b of the first instance to the sensing initiator by the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frames.
+In the DMG sensing measurement session phase, STA A and STA B deliver the Sounding Duration 0a, Report Duration 0a, Sounding Duration 0b, and Report Duration 0b of the Instance 1 to the sensing initiator by the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frames.